-Here at Aquasun, we understand that those looking to buy a hot tub will be concerned about the increase in their electricity bill.
-The one important question for people who are considering buying a hot tub is likely to be “how much does running a hot tub cost?”.
+Here at Aquasun, we understand that those looking to buy a hot tub will be concerned about hot tub running costs.
+Consequently, the one important question for people who are considering buying a hot tub is likely to be “how much does running a hot tub cost?”.

 With 23 years of experience in the supply and operation of hot tubs, Aquasun has a wealth of expert knowledge within the hot tub industry.
 All of the hot tubs we supply are designed to be both highly cost and energy-efficient.